mwmdev/neuma/README.md

 ### Modes

 Modes define specific expected output behaviors.
-You can add custom modes by editing the `[modes]` section in the config file.
+Custom modes are added by editing the `[modes]` section in the `config.toml` file.

 `modes` or `m` : List available modes